miky-rola/mini-redis/readme.md

 ## Inspiration

-This project takes inspiration from the Redis source code but implements a minimal subset of features.
+This project takes inspiration from the Redis source code but implements a minimal subset of the features.
 It's designed to be a lightweight, in-memory cache suitable for small to medium-sized applications that need Redis-like functionality without the full Redis deployment.

 ## Contributing